alpheios-project/arethusa/docs/content/plugin_guide.md

 translations to a sentence during a treebanking session.

-To achieve this we assume that we have access to a backend-server that stores translations on the document level and exposes them through a RESTful JSON API.
+To achieve this we assume that we have access to a backend-server that stores translations at the document level and exposes them through a RESTful JSON API.

 ```
 GET /translations/DOC_ID